todbot/blink1-tool/README.md

 # Command-line Tools and C library for blink(1) USB RGB LED

-This code lives at the repository: https://github.com/todbot/blink1-tool It originally lived as a directory https://github.com/todbot/blink1 but now has its own repository.
+This code lives at the repository: https://github.com/todbot/blink1-tool.
+This code originally lived as the `commandline` directory in https://github.com/todbot/blink1.

 For pre-built binaries, see the Releases page: https://github.com/todbot/blink1-tool/releases